flywheel-apps/bids-app-template/README.md

 ../../bin/pack-gear-tests.py all
 ../../bin/unpack-gear-tests.py dry_run.zip
 ```

-Using the keyword "all", the first command zips all of the *.zip
+Using the keyword "all", the first command zips all the *.zip
-files in that directory and the second command above unzips the
+files in that directory and the second command above unzips only the
 "dry_run" test.

+### Final editing

+To get the gear to work, you edit the Dockerfile and python scripts.
+To add configuration parameters to pass to the algorithm inside
+your gear, you edit the manifest.
+It is important to provide good
+descriptions of the gear and in each parameter in the manifest and
+to document the maintainer of the gear (you) and the web links
+because these things show up in the Flywheel interface.
+Take a look
+at the entire `manifest.json` file because there are examples of
+all parts of the configuration and most will need to be changed
+to be appropriate for your gear.

+You also need to edit the version number of your gear.
+The template
+has its own version number but you should completely change that
+to use the following convention.
+Change the version number in the
+manifest (in all three places) to be:

+    MAJOR.MINOR.PATCH_MAJOR.MINOR.PATCH

+Where the first MAJOR.MINOR.PATCH refers to the _gear_ version and the
+second MAJOR.MINOR.PATCH refers to the _algorithm_ that the gear runs.

 It is also important to put the appropriate information in the
-README.md file.
+README.md file of your gear.
 The following is an example of that.

 ## Overview
 This gear can only be run on datasets that have been BIDS curated